Can Cherry Shrimps Live Without A Filter?

 Filter also works as a food source for the shrimps.
 Most shrimp keepers use a large sponge filter in their shrimp tank.
 The sponge works as a great filter media.
 Through the sponge, water is purified both mechanically and biologically.

-On the surface of the sponge, bacteria starts to grow their colony.
-These are all beneficial bacteria which is extremely important for any aquarium.
+On the surface of the sponge, bacteria start to grow their colony.
+These are all beneficial bacteria that are extremely important for any aquarium.
 The beneficial bacteria colony helps to cycle the tank and stabilize the water parameters.

 Shrimps also love to feed on these bacteria.
 So, when you are using a sponge filter in your shrimp tank, it will do the following: